 Today we continue visiting some of Orkney’s most important archaeological sites in the Heart of Neolithic Orkney World Heritage Site.
 We begin at the Standing Stones of Stenness.
 Over 5,000 years old, this constitutes one of the earliest stone circles on Orkney.
-Although only four of the original 12 stones still stand, these are impressive as each reaches an impressive height of 6metres.
+Although only four of the original 12 stones still stand, these are impressive as each reaches a height of 6 metres.

 From the Barnhouse Settlement we can see Maeshowe Chambered Cairn; we shall drive round to visit this cathedral-like tomb on a guided tour.
 Considered the finest chambered tomb in North West Europe, it is more than 5000 years old.
 This impressive monumental tomb also features runic graffiti left by 12th-century Norse crusaders on the walls of the main chamber.